 Bats are a European Protected Species.
 Wilful, negligent or reckless disturbance of bats or their roosts can carry a large fine or even a prison sentence; it is therefore vital that trees are inspected prior to any arboricultural works such as tree surgery or felling.

-Surveying for bats in trees and woodland
+Bats in trees and woodland

 We can carry out ground-based ‘bat potential’ inspections as well as more thorough ground- and aerial-inspections of trees for bats using an endoscope.